penway/prediction_on_twitter_covid/README.md

 # Prediction on Twitter COVID

+This project is aimed to make daily prediction on people's overall attitude towards COVID-19 based on the epidemic data.

 This project use pyspark as the fundamental to enable large scale prediction on distributed cluster.

 It can be deployed on hadoop cluster or only a python environment.